NB Psychiatry

 Schizophrenia is a chronic brain condition characterized by a “disconnection” from reality.
 These disconnections might appear as delusions, hallucinations, disorganized speech, and disorganized or odd movements.
 Schizophrenia refers to both a single condition and a group of conditions classified as psychotic disorders.

 Schizophrenia does not mean a split or multiple personalities.
 Multiple personalities are a symptom of dissociative identity disorder.
-Most people with schizophrenia are not any more dangerous to society.
-While it is a common misperception that people with schizophrenia end up homeless or in hospitals.
+Most people with schizophrenia are not dangerous to society.
+It is a common misperception that people with schizophrenia end up homeless or in hospitals.
 The majority of persons with schizophrenia live at home, in group homes, or on their own.

 What are the symptoms of Psychotic Disorders?